By: Joe Fleming from Vive Health

 Done safely, night running offers relief from many of the problems daytime runners encounter and adds freshness to your running routine.

-Here are five reasons to strap on a headlamp and get your night run on.
+Here are five reasons to strap on a headlamp & your best running shoes and get your night run on.

 Less motor traffic

 Especially if you live in urban areas, running during the daytime often means navigating motor traffic.